cburnette/boxr/README.md

 # BOX_CLIENT_ID and BOX_CLIENT_SECRET, respectively.
 You can omit the two optional parameters above
 # if those are present.

+# You can also provide another parameter called as_user.
+Read about what that means here: https://developers.box.com/docs/#users-as-user

 # Additionally, you can provide one other parameter called identifier.
 This can be used, for example, to
 # hold the id of the user associated with this Boxr client.
 When the callback is invoked this value
 # will be provided.